Hackeitos/WatchX/README.md

 If you saw this and now your eyes are bleeding, I'm spanish and my english level is low, so you can ask me for new ones.

 Thanks so much to the WatchX team to make this awesome watch possible.

+Currently working on make the battery not draining so fast.